 Our family has some traditions that stay the same and some that change based on what our family needs and wants.

-The best part of traditions is spending time together!
+Our goal during the crazy holidays is to remember that the best part of traditions is spending time together!

 Eat-Out, Cater or Cook – For our family this is a tradition that has changed depending on where we live and who we are having Thanksgiving dinner with.